 Like in Edale, Pennine Way hikers either start or end their walk here.
 Something tells me that more end here than start here though I did meet someone doing the latter while staying in the SYHA hostel after walking from Wooler to Kirk Yetholm using the route of St. Cuthbert's Way.
 He was planning on using his mobile phone for navigation, not something that I'd advise doing without having a compass and paper mapping as backup.
-He had walked from Edinburgh so I was between minds whether or not to pass any comment.
+He had walked from Edinburgh, so I was between minds whether to pass any comment.
 Hopefully, things worked out well for him though the section to Byrness would have been a stern test.

 Beyond the green, the Borders Hotel lurks in the shadows cast by the morning sun of a Saturday in July.
 Apparently, it is where many compete the walk from Edale with a half pint on someone else's tab.
 There is a rumour that this arrangement arose at the behest of a certain Alfred Wainwright.
 Today, the suggestion that it is paid for by his estate is denied, so I am not sure how it comes about these days.
 Nevertheless, given the distance of 268 miles, any such reward is justified.See more photos from this album (Pennine Way)